opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/validator/adapters/opa.md

-# Policy Engine OPA
+# Validator OPA

 ## Overview

-Policy Engine OPA is a [_Policy Engine Adapter_](../index.md) that acts as a _proxy_ between the [_Policy Server_](../../../product-plane/policy.md) and an instance of an OPA (<a href="https://www.openpolicyagent.org/" target="_blank">Open Policy Agent:octicons-link-external-24:</a>) server.
+Validator OPA is a [_Validator Adapter_](../index.md) that acts as a _proxy_ between the [_Policy Server_](../../../product-plane/policy.md) and an instance of an OPA (<a href="https://www.openpolicyagent.org/" target="_blank">Open Policy Agent:octicons-link-external-24:</a>) server.

-The main responsibility of the Policy Engine OPA is to manage requests for policy evaluations based on designated inputs.
+The main responsibility of the Validator OPA is to manage requests for policy evaluations based on designated inputs.
 It accomplishes this process by receiving requests, pre-processing them, forwarding them to the OPA server, processing the results obtained from OPA, and returning them to the caller.

 <!--
 --non più vera come parte
 Moreover,
-the Policy Engine OPA oversees the deployment of policies onto the OPA server and ensures synchronization with policies stored in the Policy Server, particularly those earmarked for handling by the Policy Engine OPA.
+the Validator OPA oversees the deployment of policies onto the OPA server and ensures synchronization with policies stored in the Policy Server, particularly those earmarked for handling by the Validator OPA.
 -->

 ## Concepts